This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Gold plated jewellery offers that desirable touch of luxury without the hefty price tag of solid gold.
 It's everywhere, shimmering in display cases and online stores.
 But for many people, the experience of wearing it is marred by itchy, red rashes and discomfort – classic signs of sensitive skin reacting.
 You might have noticed some pieces labelled "hypoallergenic," hoping this means they're safe.
 But is that always the case?

 If you have sensitive skin or known metal allergies, you've likely learned to be cautious.
 This article delves into why gold plated jewellery, even when tagged as "hypoallergenic," frequently causes problems.
 We'll break down what the terms mean, uncover the common culprits behind skin reactions, and explain why that shiny gold layer might not be the protection you think it is.
-Understanding the problem is the first step to finding comfortable, stylish solutions.

 De-Coding the Labels: Gold Plated vs. Hypoallergenic